Others

 How to Be Confident in Exams:

-• Practice past papers to familiarize yourself with question patterns.
+• Practice past papers to feel familiar with the exam pattern.

 6. Manage Exam Day Anxiety

-• Prepare the night before: Pack your essentials—admit card, stationery, water bottle, and snacks.
+• Pack your admit card, stationery, water bottle, and a light snack.

 7. Stay Connected and Seek Support